TickTeam/guide-tt/achievement.md

 ##Achievement and Statistics

-The new "Achievement and Statistics" function in TickTick offers a much better user experience when it comes to learn the variation of your own work efficiency, and thus to improve it in a easier way.
+The new “Achievement and Statistics” function in TickTick offers a much better user experience when it comes to learn the variation of your own work efficiency, and thus to improve it in a easier way.

 ###My Achievement Scores

 Your achievement scores are directly related to the numbers of your completed task and overdue tasks.
 It will reflect a simple and rational result on your past efficiency, then encourage you to make proper change for the future.
 The more tasks you completed on time, the higher achievement scores you will receive.
 And the scores could be decreased as well when delay occurs.
-Moreover, anything that's not directly associated with accomplishing the tasks will not affect the scores.
+Moreover, anything that’s not directly associated with accomplishing the tasks will not affect the scores.
 With the growth of your achievement scores, your level in TickTick will also be boosted up and you will be awarded when reaching certain levels.

 |  Scores | Levels |